Rasquin/project-2-CCS/README.md

 .
 Alert about having two times the scripts for Google MAp Place API.
 One of the scripts was content into the other, Solved erasing the extra script.
 .
 Could not get the Google Map Place ApI to read the place of insterest  directly from the select buttom.
+Solved changing the function initMap.
+.
+At firts, the idea of the interactive map was that the user had  2 options to find what they were looking for: a) select buttom that results in the display of a set of places, and option b) SearchBox where the user could look for a specific place.
+At the end, I had to decide for only 1 method of search, because both methods where incompatible.
+I chose the select method beacause it keeps the map centered in Caracas and allowes me easier access to the place object given by Google Map API.
+Whereas the SearchBox would change the center of the map if you looked for a place outside of Caracas.
-Solved changing the logic of my own script and the presentation of the info in the HTML.
+Then I had to  change a little the logic of my own scripts and the presentation of the info in the HTML until I got a satisfactory result.
+. favicon.ico:1 GET https://rasquin.github.io/favicon.ico 404  Solved by creating
+an icon and uploading it into the site.

 Problems found by the code validator and solved:
 .
 CSS: no errors
 .
 HTML: Stray end tag img.
 I took out all the tags.

-##Deployment
+Result of evaluation with JSHint:
+.
+Missing semicolon.
+Fixed adding the respective semicolons.
+.
+Variables that were already defined.
+Fixed erasing what was extra.
+.
+Metrics for mapccsl.js: There are 6 functions in this file.
+Function with the largest signature take 2 arguments, while the median is 1.
+Largest function has 8 statements in it, while the median is 4.
+The most complex function has a cyclomatic complexity value of 3 while the median is 1.
+.
+Metrics for mapccs.js: There is only one function in this file.
+It takes no arguments.
+This function contains 3 statements.
+Cyclomatic complexity number for this function is 1.
+.
+Metrics for sendEmail.js: There are 3 functions in this file.
+Function with the largest signature take 1 arguments, while the median is 1.
+Largest function has 2 statements in it, while the median is 1.
+The most complex function has a cyclomatic complexity value of 1 while the median is 1.

+## Deployment
 This project is available in the GitHub platform under the name of project-2-CCS https://github.com/Rasquin/project-2-CCS

 The wareframes are located in assets/wareframes/wireframeXS.pdf for xs wireframe and assets/wareframes/wireframeXL.pdf for xl wireframe.

-The principal different between the deployed version and the development version is that in the developer version there is an extra html and js file used to develop each section of the code.
+The principal different between the deployed version and the development version is that in the developer version there is an extra html and js file (tryout.html &maptry.js) used to develop each section of the code.
 After having a perfectly functional code, this was moved to its final  file.

 You can check this project in the next URL https://rasquin.github.io/project-2-CCS/

-##Credits
+## Credits
 ###Content
 Text of Caracas Get to know our city was got from https://en.wikipedia.org/wiki/Caracas

-###Media
+### Media
 The photos used in this project are labelled  for reuse.
 The imagen for stepping stone was copied from Wikipedia https://en.wikipedia.org/wiki/I%27m_a_Believer#/media/File:The_Monkees_single_02_I%27m_a_Believer.jpg
 Backgroung image: Caracas1 https://sh.m.wikipedia.org/wiki/Datoteka:Caracas_Panoramica_1.jpg